matrix-org/matrix-spec-proposals/proposals/3771-read-receipts-for-threads.md

 }
 ```

-And to send a receipt on the "main" timeline (e.g. on the root event):
+And to send a receipt on the main timeline (e.g. on the root event):

 ```
 POST /_matrix/client/r0/rooms/!room:example.org/receipt/m.read/$thread_root